 However, it’s important to understand that there are insurers who don’t require providers to adhere to the 8-Minute Rule.
 As this resource points out, under the Substantial Portion Methodology (SPM), there is no cumulation of minutes or remainders; in order to charge for a unit of service, you must have performed that service for a “substantial portion” of 15 minutes (i.e., at least 8 minutes).
 That means that if your leftover minutes come from a combination of services, you cannot bill for any of them unless one individual service totals at least eight minutes.

 However, in some cases, using SPM may actually enable you to bill for more units than the 8-Minute Rule does.
 As the example in the above-cited resource demonstrates, if you perform 10 minutes of manual therapy and 8 minutes of therapeutic exercise on a patient, you can bill 1 unit of manual therapy under the 8-Minute Rule and 1 unit of manual therapy plus 1 unit of therapeutic exercise under SPM.
 But, how do you know which billing methodology a particular payer uses?
-Federally funded programs and Medicare Advantage plans use the 8-Minute Rule.
+Federally funded programs use the 8-Minute Rule.
 For others, your best bet is to ask.
 If the insurance company doesn’t have a preference, you may want to calculate your units using both methods to determine which will better serve your practice.

 To Bill or Not to Bill?